Nimasaghi-dev/cocktail-explorer/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the ISC License.

 ## Acknowledgments

 - [TheCocktailDB](https://www.thecocktaildb.com/) for providing the cocktail data API
-- All contributors who have helped shape this project